syg/personal-site/_posts/2014-05-14-debugging-in-the-time-of-jits.md

-SpiderMonkey implements a well-designed [Debugger API](https://developer.mozilla.org/en-US/docs/Tools/Debugger-API) that allows programmer to implement JS debuggers in JS.
+SpiderMonkey implements a well-designed [Debugger API](https://developer.mozilla.org/en-US/docs/Tools/Debugger-API) that allows the programmer to implement JS debuggers in JS.
 It does so by reflecting engine structures (e.g., frames, scripts, scopes) and making available hooks on those structures (e.g., `onStep` and `onPop` on a frame) to which the programmer can assign a plain JS function.
 To ensure that these callbacks are invoked, the